pauldeen79/TemplateFramework/README.md

   </PropertyGroup>
 ```

+The final option is to skip the TemplateFramework assemblies in the build output of your template assembly.
+This way, the same TemplateFramework assemblies referenced from the Console (host) app will be used.

 # How to call child templates from your main template
-If you want to render child templates from your main (root) template, then you have to implement these interfaces from the TemplateFramework.Abstractions package: ITemplateContextContainer and ITemplateEngineContainer.
+If you want to render child templates from your main (root) template, then you have to implement this interfaces from the TemplateFramework.Abstractions package: ITemplateContextContainer.

 ```C#
 public interface ITemplateContextContainer